stefanmeili/FastFD/README.md

 ```

 ## Solution Coordinates
-Coordinates supplied for each axis are available from a model by at `FDModel.coords`
+Meshgrid coordinates matching the solution format are available using `FDModel.coords`